To help you plan your visit to our farm, we have compiled this list of frequently asked questions:

 When is the best time to arrive at the farm?

-For Pick Your Own, you may arrive any time from opening to 5:30.
-You will need a half hour to get out to the field, pick the crops and come back to pay.
+For Pick Your Own, you may arrive any time from opening to 5:00.
+Please allot yourself at least an hour to get out to the fields, pick crops, and come back to pay.

 What should I do when I arrive at the farm?